Angela (character): Angela: Asgard's Assassin

 According to Diamond Comic Distributors, Angela: Asgard's Assassin #1 was the 15th best selling comic book in December 2014.
 Angela: Asgard's Assassin #1 was the 217th best selling comic book in 2014.

 Doug Zawisza of CBR.com called Angela: Asgard's Assassin #1 "one of the most technically stunning debut issues from Marvel", writing, "Stephanie Hans' work is atmospheric and painterly, providing a distinct visual difference from Jimenez's but maintaining the same level of detail and dedication to addressing Angela as a figure flowing through the panels.
 Hans adds rugged torn edges to the panels, giving them the appearance of being ripped from Sera's or Angela's memories.
 Just as subtly as "Angela: Asgard's Assassin" #1 shifts from main story to substory, it shifts back out, bringing readers to a conclusion fraught with anticipation.
 Any comic with "Asgard" in the title is destined to bring in the God of Thunder, but with Thor now being a different Thor than the one Angela is familiar with, Gillen elects to leave readers awaiting the confrontation between Angela and Odinson.
 To sweeten the pot, the writer teases a surprising reason for the visit, leaving readers with a cliffhanger in the process.
 It's a solid cap to a solid comic book, as "Angela: Asgard's Assassin" #1 gives readers yet another excellent female-led series in the Marvel Universe."
-Petra Halbur of The Mary Sue described Angela: Asgard's Assassin #1 as potentially "the best new series in recent memory", asserting, "There’s plenty to appreciate about Angela: Asgard’s Assassin #1aside from the heroine’s principles, of course.
-Awesomely, Stephanie Hans’ illustrations provide little to no fodder for The Hawkeye Initiative.
+Petra Halbur of The Mary Sue described Angela: Asgard's Assassin #1 as potentially "the best new series in recent memory", asserting, "There's plenty to appreciate about Angela: Asgard's Assassin #1 aside from the heroine's principles, of course.
+Awesomely, Stephanie Hans' illustrations provide little to no fodder for The Hawkeye Initiative.
 Despite her ridiculously skimpy armor, Angela remains generally un-sexualized by the artist, striking no poses that draw especial attention to her breasts, legs or butt.
-I also love Sera’s design, a woman, er, angel of color who rocks her celestial armor with a short, plump frame (by comic book standards, anyways).
-Still, it’s this code of justice that really sets Angela apart from other seemingly morally complex antiheroes and opens her up to some interesting possibilities.
-I can’t imagine Thor and Angela will remain adversaries for very long and I dearly look forward to a team up between the honorable God of Thunder, his “balance” obsessed sister and the newly-minted Agent of Axis, Loki: three siblings with fundamentally clashing codes of conduct."
+I also love Sera's design, a woman, er, angel of color who rocks her celestial armor with a short, plump frame (by comic book standards, anyways).
+Still, it's this code of justice that really sets Angela apart from other seemingly morally complex antiheroes and opens her up to some interesting possibilities.
+I can't imagine Thor and Angela will remain adversaries for very long and I dearly look forward to a team up between the honorable God of Thunder, his “balance” obsessed sister and the newly-minted Agent of Axis, Loki: three siblings with fundamentally clashing codes of conduct."